 So, from my (one-time) experience, there are some tips I can give you.

 My second tip is to stop halfway at the Drei Zinnen Hut.
 It’s also a hotel if you really can’t finish the hike.
-Though you have to book in advance.
+However, you have to book in advance.

 At the hut, you can have great meals which you can enjoy while looking at the Drei Zinnen.
 And there is something for everyone.
 I can recommend the Kaiserschmarrn.
 It’s a sweet dish similar to pancakes.
 Only ten times better.

-At the hut, it’s best to pay with cash, as there is no connection to the outside world.
+It’s best to pay with cash at the hut, as there is no connection to the outside world.
 So your card or app won’t work.
 There is no WiFi either.